Tasnim News Agency

 Tasnim News Agency (خبرگزاری تسنیم) is a semi-official news agency in Iran associated with the Islamic Revolutionary Guard Corps (IRGC).
 Launched in 2012, its purpose is to cover a variety of political, social, economic and international subjects along with many other fields.
+Tasnim publishes all content on its website under the Creative Commons Attribution 4.0 International license.

 Background

 In Islam, Tasnim (تسنیم) is the name of a spring in Paradise from which those nearest to God are said to be able to drink.
 Tasnim's stated goal is to "[defend] the Islamic Republic against negative media propaganda campaigns and provide our readers with realities on the ground about Iran and Islam."

 Tasnim is headquartered in Iran's capital Tehran, with reporters across the country and the Middle East.

 Affiliation

 The IRGC controls Tasnim, which often magnifies the IRGC's ideology.
 Tasnim is the IRGC's largest owned media outlet.
 During a visit to Tasnim's offices in 2023, then-IRGC commander-in-chief Mohammad Ali Jafari stated, "The faithful and revolutionary media have today a very heavy duty in confronting anti-Islamic and anti-human plots of the oppressors".

 According to Tehran Bureau, Tasnim plays an active role in the Iranian government's state-led disinformation campaigns against protestors.